Željko Mejakić: Indictment, surrender and transfer of case to Bosnia and Herzegovina

-In 1993, the ICTY was established by the United Nations (UN) to prosecute war crimes that took place in the Balkans in the 1990s.
-On 10 February 1995, Mejakić, along with 18 other persons allegedly involved in the running of the Omarska camp, was indicted by the Prosecutor of the International Criminal Tribunal for the former Yugoslavia (ICTY), Richard Goldstone.
-The indictments were reviewed and confirmed by Judge Adolphus Karibi-Whyte of the court three days later.
+In 1993, the International Criminal Tribunal for the former Yugoslavia (ICTY) was established by the United Nations (UN) to prosecute war crimes that took place in the Balkans in the 1990s.
+On 10 February 1995, Mejakić, along with 18 other persons allegedly involved in the running of the Omarska camp, was indicted by the ICTY under Case Number IT-95-4.
+This indictment was described as one of the "most important indictments" made by the ICTY.
 On 20 December 1995, the Bosnian War ended when the Dayton Agreement came into force, along with the North Atlantic Treaty Organisation (NATO)-led multi-national peace enforcement operation known as the Implementation Force (IFOR).
 After a year during which the peace agreement between the former warring parties was successfully implemented, the NATO-led Stabilisation Force (SFOR) took over on 20 December 1996.
-On 8 May 1998, the ICTY prosecutor withdrew the charges against 11 of the 19 people indicted over the operation of the Omarska camp.
-As a result, the amended indictment included only Mejakić, Momčilo Gruban, Dušan Knežević, Miroslav Kvočka, Milojica Kos, Mlađo Radić, Zoran Žigić and Dragoljub Prcać.
-On 9 November 1998, the prosecutor was granted leave to withdraw Kvočka, Kos, Radić, and Žigić from the amended indictment and consolidated their charges under a single and separate indictment.
-This left Mejakić, Gruban and Knežević on the amended indictment.
+From November 1996 on, Mejakić lived in Serbia.